 - Coinmama offers the highest daily buying limit in the industry.

 - No conventional trading platform/interface or trading tools such as charts.
 Users can only make simple buy and sell orders.
 Larger exchanges like Kraken & Bitstamp give the option of placing advanced trades via the graph interface.

 - New users are not offered a free bitcoin bonus like Coinbase’s $10 reward system.

-- Like most exchanges, Coinmama requires identification to buy.
-Other places allow users to purchase without ID.
+- Like most exchanges, due to regulations.
+Coinmama requires identification to buy.
+Some non-regulated sites allow users to purchase without ID.

 - Has no mobile application or API for developers to build third party tools.
 Other larger exchanges like Coinbase or Kraken have such functionality.

 To do a full Coinmama analysis let’s look at just how safe it is for buying and selling bitcoin.

 As like all centralized services, these exchanges represent prime targets for hacking.
 However, Coinmama doesn’t hold user funds and instead sells bitcoins out of its own inventory.
 When you place an order, you provide a wallet address to which they can send your bitcoins to.